 Regardless of whether a de novo assembly is genomic or transcriptomic, because there is no reference of which to make a comparison, assessing the quality of a de novo assembly is challenging.
 A number of techniques have been developed to address this problem, with varying success.
 Calculating the n50 of an assembly (i.e. the length of the contig containing 50% of the nucleotides of the entire sorted assembly) gives an initial indication of the quality of an assembly, it does not provide insight on any misassembly or chimeric contigs produced by the asssembly algorithm. <n50 and skewed metrics example> The most effective way for assessing transcriptome is aligning good quality known sequences (such as transcripts that have been sequenced by Sanger techniques) or ESTs against the de novo assembly.
 The longer and more numerous the alignments, the better the quality of the assembly.
 Where reference sequences do not exist, the Core Eukaryotic Genes Mapping Approach (CEGMA) can be used instead.
 By aligning these 248 most common eukaryotic transcripts and aligning them against the de novo genome, this can indicate assembly quality as the higher number and score of alignments of de novo contigs against conserved genes, the better the quality of the assembly (Parra et al. 2007).

 Aims of this research project:

+Set your Aims out in parts, so that your examiner can be confident that each aim will allow for the construction of a results chapter in your Thesis.

+Also be a lot more positive here and talk up this project – it is very exciting research and this needs to be conveyed to your examiners!

 The primary aim of this research project is to investigate how vernalisation results in phenotypic variation in safflower through examination of vernalisation sensitive and insensitive cultivars.
 There are a number of approaches to achieve this outcome.
 The first is the generation and analysis of in silico resources, namely a draft de novo genome and transcriptome (in combination with data from existing published transcriptomes), including differential expression profiles within different cultivars, plant phenotypes and tissues.
 In silico putative transcripts differentially expressed in vernalised tissues will be analysed to determine their candidature as vernalisation genes, as well as genes originating from other plant species sharing sequence similarity to de novo transcripts.
 In silico candidate genes will be verified or refuted using molecular biology techniques.
 The results of this research will then influence traditional breeding techniques as well as genetic manipulation of safflower cultivars with a goal to diversify the regions safflower can be grown in Australia.